Three years full-time.

 BBC (A-Level), DMM (BTEC).

 Also see Entry Requirements below.

-The flexible BA (Hons) English programme combines cutting-edge modules in digital textuality, autobiography and contemporary writing with traditional studies of canonical writers such as Shakespeare, Virginia Woolf and T. S. Eliot.
+The flexible BA (Hons) English programme combines cutting-edge modules in autobiography, contemporary writing and adaptation with traditional studies of canonical writers such as Shakespeare, Virginia Woolf and T. S. Eliot.
 Students have the opportunity to analyse a broad range of dramatic and literary texts in English, from the classical Greek plays by Sophocles to the contemporary novels of Jeanette Winterson.

 Language enthusiasts can explore linguistics, phonology and semantics, while modules in the short story, scriptwriting, and poetry offer a practice-based approach to students interested in creative writing.

 Undergraduates are invited to question traditional subject boundaries through interdisciplinary modules which explore film, digital platforms, and multimedia communications.
 Throughout their degree, students showcase their creativity through exclusive writing competitions and collaborative publications, allowing them to gain professional recognition for their work.

 Take a look at what our graduates say about studying English at the University of Suffolk.

 For regular course updates, visit the BA (Hons) English Facebook page.

 To download the app, go to the Apple App Store or Google Play Store on your mobile device and search ‘University of Suffolk 360’.